 Lady Justice, an important symbol in our legal system, is a visual representation of the type of justice we want: Equal Justice.
 Blindfolded, she holds the scales of justice, indicating that evidence should be weighed fairly and judgment rendered solely on the facts of the case, without regard for who is being judged.
 Lady Justice stands for equality under the law, for equal protection, and impartiality.

 The job of legislators is to establish equal justice.
-To accomplish that, they must pass the “Abolition of Abortion in Oklahoma Act” (Abolition of Abortion Act, currently Senate Bill 13) which would remove the contradictions, ambiguity, and inequality in our state abortion statutes and establish equal justice for preborn humans.
+To accomplish that, they must pass the “Equal Protection and Equal Justice Act” (currently Senate Bill 1372) which would remove the contradictions, ambiguity, and inequality in our state abortion statutes and establish equal justice for preborn humans.

 Reasons for Equal Justice and the Abolition of Abortion: